pierrejoye/poolleague/README.md

 # poolleague
-Small app to manage the BKK pool leauge
+Small app to manage the BKK pool league